Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network: GM Hyperparameter Ground Truth

 \section{GM Hyperparameter Ground Truth}

 In this section, we report the ground truth vector of different hyperparameters of each GM contained in the RED$140$.
 Specifically, Tab.~\ref{tab:loss_gt_GM} and Tab.~\ref{tab:loss_gt_GM_v2} report the loss function ground truth vector for each GM.
-Tab.~\ref{tab:dis_net_gt_GM} and Tab.~\ref{tab:dis_net_gt_GM_v2} report the discrete architecture parameter ground truth for each GM.
-Tab.~\ref{tab:con_net_gt_GM} and Tab.~\ref{tab:con_net_gt_GM_v2} report the discrete architecture parameter ground truth for each GM.
-The detailed model parsing performance on each GM is reported in Fig.~\ref{fig:each_GM_Performance}.
+Tab.~\ref{tab:dis_net_gt_GM} and Tab.~\ref{tab:dis_net_gt_GM_v2} report the discrete architecture hyperparameter ground truth for each GM.
+Tab.~\ref{tab:con_net_gt_GM} and Tab.~\ref{tab:con_net_gt_GM_v2} report the continuous architecture hyperparameter ground truth for each GM.
+The detailed model parsing performance on each GM is reported in the supplementary's Fig.~\ref{fig:each_GM_Performance}.